Multi Component Dark Matter in a Minimal Model: Introduction

 \section{Introduction}

-A wide range of astrophysical and cosmological observations provide compelling evidence for the existence of dark matter, which constitutes approximately $27$ per cent of the energy density of the Universe \cite{Bergstrom:2000pn,Feng:2010gw}.
-Despite its gravitational imprint being well established, the particle nature of dark matter remains unknown, motivating extensions of the Standard Model (SM) that can account for its stability, relic abundance, and interactions with visible matter.
-Weakly interacting massive particles (WIMPs) are well known candidates for dark matter \cite{Arcadi:2017kky}, and a ubiquitous mechanism for dark matter production in the early universe is Freeze-out paradigm in which it is assumed that the DM particles are in thermal equilibrium with the standard model particles in the early universe \cite{Steigman:2012nb}.
+A wide range of astrophysical and cosmological observations provide compelling evidence for the existence of dark matter, which constitutes about $27\%$ of the energy density of the Universe \cite{Bergstrom:2000pn,Feng:2010gw}.
+Despite its well-established gravitational imprint, the particle nature of dark matter remains unknown, motivating extensions of the Standard Model (SM) that can account for its stability, relic abundance, and interactions with visible matter.
+Weakly interacting massive particles (WIMPs) are well-known dark matter candidates \cite{Arcadi:2017kky}.
+A widely studied mechanism for dark matter production is the freeze-out paradigm, in which dark matter particles are assumed to be in thermal equilibrium with the SM particles in the early Universe before decoupling as the Universe expands and cools \cite{Steigman:2012nb}.

-Among the simplest and most extensively studied frameworks are Higgs-portal models, in which the dark sector communicates with the SM through operators involving the Higgs doublet.
-Such models are attractive due to their minimal field content and renormalizability, while remaining testable through collider searches, Higgs invisible decays, and direct and indirect detection experiments.
-However, many Higgs-portal scenarios are increasingly constrained by direct detection experiments, particularly when dark matter couples to the SM through Higgs interactions at tree level \cite{McDonald:1993ex,Kim:2008pp}.
+Among the simplest extensions of the Standard Model are Higgs-portal models, in which the dark sector communicates with the SM particles through operators involving the Higgs doublet.
+Such models are attractive due to their minimal field content and renormalizability, while remaining testable through collider searches, invisible Higgs decays, and direct and indirect detection experiments.
+Nevertheless, many Higgs-portal scenarios are increasingly constrained by direct detection experiments, especially when dark matter interaction with the SM particles is mediated by the Higgs boson at tree level \cite{McDonald:1993ex,Kim:2008pp}.
 An alternative approach is provided by pseudoscalar mediators, which naturally suppress spin-independent direct detection cross sections and are therefore less constrained by current experimental bounds.
-This type of models have been widely explored in the context of fermionic dark matter \cite{Ghorbani:2014qpa,Fan:2015sza,Yang:2016wrl,Baek:2017vzd,Ghorbani:2017jls,Ghorbani:2018pjh,DiazSaez:2021pmg,Chen:2024njd}.
+Such models have been widely explored in the context of fermionic dark matter \cite{Ghorbani:2014qpa,Fan:2015sza,Yang:2016wrl,Baek:2017vzd,Ghorbani:2017jls,Ghorbani:2018pjh,DiazSaez:2021pmg,Chen:2024njd}.